emma-heriot-watt/policy/README.md

 We've separated specific groups of dependencies so that you only need to install what you need.

 - For RL, run `poetry install -E rl`
+- For demonstrating using Gradio, run `poetry install -E demo`

 ## Writing code and running things